chisophugis/lbd/source/install.rst

 2) Update my modified files to support cpu0 by command, ``cp -rf /home/Gamma/LLVMBackendTutorialExampleCode/src_files_modify/src .``.

-3) Check step 3 is effect by command
+3) Check step 2 is effective by command
 ``grep -R "Cpu0" . | more```.
 I add the Cpu0 backend support, so check with grep.

-4) Enter src/lib/Target and copy example code LLVMBackendTutorialExampleCode/2/
+4) Enter src/lib/Target and copy example code LLVMBackendTutorialExampleCode/2/Cpu0 to the directory by command ``cd lib/Target/`` and
-Cpu0 to the directory by command ``cd lib/Target/`` and ``cp -rf /home/Gamma/LLVMBackendTutorialExample/2/Cpu0 .``.
+``cp -rf /home/Gamma/LLVMBackendTutorialExample/2/Cpu0 .``.

 5) Remove clang from test/src/tools/clang, and mkdir